 Our attention will be restricted largely to the general alerting function of light signals as they affect the driver, with little consideration of the pedestrian.
-This decision is based on the assumption that the problem of unresponsive drivers has in fact proved far more serious, in terms of both accidents and delays of emergency vehicles, than the problem of unresponsive pedestrians.
-When, as is common, a sound signal is being used, in addition to lights, the pedestrian has the marked advantage over the driver of not being in a soundattenuating and noise-generating enclosure, and he should consequently hear the siren or horn well before the driver.
+This decision is based on the fact that the problem of unresponsive drivers has proven to be far more serious, in terms of both accidents and delays of emergency vehicles, than the problem of unresponsive pedestrians.
+When, as is common, a sound signal is being used in addition to lights, the pedestrian has the marked advantage over the driver of not being ip a sound-attenuating and noise-generating enclosure, and he should consequently hear the siren or horn well before the driver.
 Moreover, pedestrians crossing the street, or about to do so, often look down the street in both directions (or, at a corner, in three or four directions) and hence are fairly likely to notice even a far-off light signal.
 The pedestrian is also often free to observe in any desired direction for lengths of time that would be dangerous for a driver, and even to stop walking and continue to observe if he thinks he might be detecting an approaching emergency signal or other attention-compelling event.
 Although we will be considering lights basically as general alerting signals, it must be realized that lights and sounds do carry information more specific than the fact that an emergency vehicle is nearby, such as an indication of the direction of the emergency vehicle relative to the target automobile.
-One advantage of light signals over sounds is that the ability of human beings to localize the sources of sounds is greatly inferior to their ability to perceive the direction of visual stimuli.
+One advantage of light signals over sound is that the ability of human beings to localize the sources of sounds is greatly inferior to their ability to perceive the direction of visual stimuli.
 Under any ordinary conditions, to see anything at all is to know at least roughly where the seen object is relative to oneself.
-For example, if a driver sees a flashing light in his rear-view mirror, he knows that the light is behind him; if he sees it through his windshield, he knows it is ahead of him, and which way it deviates (if it does) from being straight ahead.
+For example, the relative location of a flashing light is easy to discern when the driver sees it in his rearview mirror, or through a side window or the windshield.
 It is only when he does not see the source of the light directly, but rather the pattern created by the light's shining on objects (such as the interior surfaces of his car, or the roadway) that light detection without knowledge of its direction sometimes occurs.

-Knowledge of signal direction is of least importance in jurisdictions in which a single response to any emergency-vehicle approach is mandatory, but even there it may be crucial in properly timing the response (as when the emergency vehicle passes on the right).
+Knowledge of signal direction is of least importance in jurisdictions in which a single response to any emergency vehicle approach is mandatory, but even there it may be crucial in properly timing the response (as when the emergency vehicle passes on the right).
 Even in such jurisdictions, the behavioral fact is that some motorists either do not choose to or are not in a position to make the legally prescribed response.
-Instead, they note the direction of approach of the emergency vehicle and make the response (including "no response" -- maintaining course and speed) that they judge will make it easiest for the emergency vehicle to get through the traffic.
+Instead, they note the direction of approach of the emergency vehicle and make the response (including "no response"-maintaining course and speed) that they judge will make it easiest for the emergency vehicle to get through the traffic.
 The driver, in short, "uses his common sense," and it may sometimes be beneficial for him to do so, although incompatible "ad lib" maneuvers begun by neighboring drivers in a heavy traffic stream obviously can lead to accidents.
 In any event, the alerting function of the light signal is by far the most important, and the problem of detecting its direction will be dealt with only briefly.